 To be successful in this key role, you will have had experience in a management or staff leadership role.
 You will have advanced analytical skills and sound judgement, and be decisive and action-oriented.
 You will have a background in law enforcement or knowledge of policing or other law enforcement operations.
 A background in investigations would be an advantage.

-This is a permanent position and is based at the IPCA's office in Wellington.
+This is a permanent full-time position and is based at the IPCA's office in Wellington.

 A copy of the Position Description is available to download from our website www.ipca.govt.nz.